 Location: Location also has a great impact on the potential number of buyers in today’s market and, consequently, on the value.
 A firm in a metropolitan area often sells for more than one located in the country or a smaller city.
 In addition, the location within a city itself is important.
 Much like real estate, a practice in a popular, growing area of a city might receive 10-20% more than an identical practice a few miles down the freeway.

 Profitability: Certainly, the greater the net cash flow, the greater the price.
 Firms with high billing rates and fees are attractive to buyers since this usually translates into less work for more money.
 However, cash flow is not the dominating determinant that one might presume it would be.
 Looking at two practices with the same gross revenue, the one with twice the cash flow will not sell for twice the price.
-Accounting and tax practices are still sold based on gross revenues.
+Accounting, tax, and CPA practices are still sold based on gross revenues.

-Terms: Price and terms cannot be separated.
-For example, one buyer may offer $400,000 cash at closing; a second offer could be comprised of a fixed price of $400,000 with $100,000 down and the balance paid with interest over the next two years; still a third buyer may agree to pay $400,000 with 20% down and 20% of collections each year for four years.
-On the surface these offers may appear to represent the same value, but I assure you they are far from equal.
-(See next question “What are the various terms of a sale?”)
+Terms: Pricing and terms cannot be separated.
+For example, one potential buyer may offer $400,000 cash at closing; a second offer could be comprised of a fixed price of $400,000 with $100,000 down and the balance paid with interest over the next two years; still, a third buyer may agree to pay $400,000 with 20% down and 20% of collections each year for four years.
+On the surface, these offers may appear to represent the same value, but I assure you they are far from equal.
+(See next question “What are the various terms of an accounting practice sale?”)

 Negative Factors: There are a number of negative variables which impact price.
 These include anything that affects the buyer’s perception of how many clients will eventually be retained and how the purchase will benefit the buyer.
 Among the many possible problems which may be encountered, some common issues are declining growth, incomplete or missing records, concentration issues (a significant percentage of gross revenue being tied to one or two very large clients), long-term leases, unreasonable transition expectations, or key employees who have not signed a covenant not to compete.
 Additional problems may also arise when only a portion of a practice is being sold, or a seller plans to continue working in the office after the close of the sale.

 Terms can be laid out on a financial continuum: On one end we find terms of 20% per year for five years based entirely on collections, and on the other end we find all cash at close.
-A transaction which involves seller financing but no client retention guarantee is a little to the left of an “all cash at close” deal.
-To the right of the 20% agreement is the cash deal with a 12 month look back period.
-In the middle we find the disguised contingency, which appears to be a fixed price but is contingent because the seller has financed the deal and the buyer is totally dependent on the practice to make the payments.
+A transaction that involves seller financing but no client retention guarantee is a little to the left of an “all cash at close” deal.
+To the right of the 20% agreement is the cash deal with a 12-month look-back period.
+In the middle, we find the disguised contingency, which appears to be a fixed price but is contingent because the seller has financed the deal and the buyer is totally dependent on the practice to make the payments.
 Here’s where we must discuss the difference between strong and weak buyers—those who allow the seller to lien the equity in their home and those who have no assets to use as collateral.

 This same misconception comes into play when sellers think the only trick is finding “a” buyer.
 Practice owners routinely say, “Oh, I have a buyer” or “I have someone interested in buying my practice.”
 The implication is that finding a buyer is the hard part.
 Their assumption, again, is that all buyers are fully willing to pay the same price and terms.
 While it’s possible that “a” buyer is the one willing to pay the best price and terms, it’s highly improbable.
 It’s just as likely he is the one willing to pay the least.
 The objective in selling a CPA firm (unlike selling milk) is to first locate all potential buyers for the practice, then from that group determine the top five or ten percent in terms of motivation and ability.
 It is from this group one must find “the” buyer if one is interested in receiving the true value of the firm.

-If you own an accounting firm with a solid client base and are looking for the opportunity to profit from the sale of the small business you’ve built, make sure you take all the necessary steps to get the sale price and terms you desire.
+If you own an accounting firm with a solid client base and are looking for the opportunity to profit from the sale of the small business you’ve built, make sure you take all the necessary steps to get the sale price and terms you desire, which means truly figuring out how to value an accounting practice.
 Partnering with a broker that has a proven succession process has many benefits when you’re selling an accounting practice.
 You will be faced with many details you’ve never thought of before when negotiating the sale/acquisition of your accountancy practice.
-Whether you own a small firm with a high revenue producing client base or a large firm with a large client list, make sure you take the right approach for a seamless transition.
+Whether you own a small firm with a high revenue-producing client base or a large firm with a large client list, make sure you take the right approach for a seamless transition.
 Download our succession planning guide to get started and contact us today to learn more about our services.